 The waiter or waitress work history section.

-Here’s how to describe previous work experience on a CV for waiter jobs:
+Here’s how to describe previous waiter duties on a CV for waiter jobs:

 - Go in reverse-chronological order, listing your current or most recent job position first.

 - Add your job title, the date range you worked there, the name of the place, and its location.